catseye/SixtyPical/doc/SixtyPical.md

 Subtracts the contents of src from dest (without considering carry) but does not store the result anywhere, only sets the resulting flags.
+This means that `z` is set if src and dest are equal, and `c` is set if dest is greater than or equal to src (`c` is unset if dest is less than src.)

 *   It is illegal if src OR dest is uninitialized.